How long will I wait for a home?

 *These figures are just a snapshot in time and change every day but give a good idea of who is on the register at any one time.

-Based on priority band or bedroom need alone, the average wait times last year were:
+Based on priority band or bedroom need alone, the average wait times for people who secured a home last year were:

 Average wait times by priority band